johnongit/Runstr/README.md

 ![image](https://github.com/user-attachments/assets/f4b92c6b-f3dd-4f77-9772-19669092e776)

-[Nostr Run Club](https://nostr-run-club.vercel.app/) is a running app built on the Nostr protocol.
+[RUNSTR](https://nostr-run-club.vercel.app/) is a running app built on the Nostr protocol.

 ## About

-I created Nostr Run Club because I was using Nike Run app and wanted to be more "nostr only."
+I created RUNSTR because I was using Nike Run app and wanted to be more "nostr only."
 When I didn't see a run tracking app on nostr, I decided to build one myself.

 ## Features